KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>pauseLoans(bool isPaused)</summary>

   - **Description** - Sets the pauseLoans variable, preventing users from calling the mint and mintFrom functions.
+    - `@param isPaused` - true/false value indicating whether or not to pause the ability to take loans
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none